Question:

 On the lower picture, those crowns have been replaced with all-porcelain crowns, as part of a complete smile makeover that this woman had.
 There is no more dark line at the gumline.

-With porcelain fused to metal, the line is black, very noticeable, and ugly.
-With Procera, depending on how it is done, it may be more like a dark line, maybe a gray line, and it will be more subtle—it won't be so noticeable.
+With porcelain fused to metal, the line is black, very noticeable and ugly.
+Often, laboratory technicians will cut back the metal at the gumline.
+This makes the line less noticeable, but because of the opaquer that has to still be used, it is very difficult to get the invisible color transition that is fairly easy to get with bonded porcelain.
+With Procera, depending on how it is done, it may be more like a dark line, maybe a gray line, and it will be more subtle—it won’t be so noticeable.

-For a porcelain crown on a front tooth, I recommend an all-porcelain crown such as feldspathic porcelain or Empress, or the newer all-ceramic crowns such as zirconium crowns.
+For a porcelain crown on a front tooth, I recommend an all-porcelain crown such as feldspathic porcelain or Empress, or the newer all-ceramic crowns such as zirconia or e.max crowns.

 Dentists who are serious about cosmetic dentistry will have a strong aversion to doing porcelain fused to metal crowns on front teeth.
 My advice, though, if you're concerned about the possibility of this dark line at the gumline, is not to ask your dentist to do an all-porcelain crown unless you are offered that as one of your choices.
 Dentists who know how to do these more esthetic crowns will strongly prefer them, and if you are not given that as an option, it's an indication that your dentist doesn't know how to do them well.
 If it's important to you, look for a dentist on our referral list who knows how to do these.
 That's the best way to avoid the dark line at the gumline.